Octanis1/ros-system-daemon/README.md

 Future work will resolve the issue where ROS starts connected to *eth0* and the machine is also equipped with a WiFi interface.
 In this case the state of the WiFi device should not produce a stop/start event effecting ROS.

 For this we plan to separate the upstart scripts into two packages
-* *ros-system-upstart-lan-groovy*
+* *ros-system-upstart-lan-hydro*
-* *ros-system-upstart-wan-groovy*
+* *ros-system-upstart-wan-hydro*

-These packages will provide *ros-system-upstart-groovy* for dependency management.
+These packages will provide *ros-system-upstart-hydro* for dependency management.

-### ros-system-daemon-groovy.ros.upstart
+### ros-system-daemon-hydro.ros.upstart
 * Config file ```/etc/init/ros.conf```
 * ```start on net-device-up IFACE!=lo```
 * ```stop on platform-device-changed```